mpkin/PhD-tutorials/GRtensor/README.md

 # GRtensor

-Here I illustrate the basic uses of the basic uses of GRTensorII/III package for Maple.
+Here I illustrate the basic uses of the GRtensorII/III package for Maple.

 ### Initialization

-To easily invoke GRTensor, here is a useful `.mapleinit` file.
-Put it in your home directory
+To easily invoke GRtensor, here is a useful `.mapleinit` file (put it in your home directory)
 ```
 # FOR GRTENSOR II

 ###########################################################
-# Maple routine to initialize GRTensor.
+# Maple routine to initialize GRtensor.
 This file should
 # be placed in the home directory.
 #
 #  Intialize via